subender/cursor-landing-page/README.md

 ## 🛠 Sections Recreated
 I have meticulously recreated the following sections to match the original design:
 * **Navigation Bar:** A sleek, blurred-background sticky header with responsive links and CTA buttons.
-* **Hero Section:** Replicated the bold typography, the central "AI-powered" messaging, and the iconic "Command + K" visual prompt.
+* **Hero Section:** Replicated the bold typography, the central "AI-powered" messaging.
 * **Feature Showcase:** A grid-based layout displaying the core features of the editor with custom-styled cards.
 * **Footer:** A clean, multi-column footer layout containing navigation links and social icons.